dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 A landing page you say?
 Yes, actually a specific landing page.

 🚀In an incognito browser window, go to [Slack.com](http://www.slack.com).
 It shows up a little differently if you are signed in.
-Here's a screen shot for you. (if the background isn't the same you can reload it a few times).
+Here's a screen shot for you.

 ![](img/slack.jpg){: .fancy .small}